mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:.properties}

 {:id="Screen.AIAgentMode" .text .wo .do} *AIAgentMode* : Sets the AI agent mode for this project.
-Only effective on Screen1.
  Controls what the AI assistant is allowed to do: Off, Advisor (read-only), ScreenEditor (current screen), or ProjectEditor (full project).